onevcat/Kingfisher/README.md

 <a href="https://kingfisher.onevcat.com/"><img src="https://img.shields.io/cocoapods/p/Kingfisher.svg?style=flat"></a>
 </p>

-Kingfisher is a powerful, pure-Swift library for downloading and caching images from the web.
-It provides you a chance to use a pure-Swift way to work with remote images in your next app.
+Kingfisher is a powerful, pure-Swift library for downloading and caching images from the web!
+It provides you a chance to use a pure-Swift way to work with remote images in your next app🙃.

 ## Features